Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 \subsection{The Wegner-Houghton Equation}

 For numerical purposes, it is easiest to work with the sharp cutoff function $C_s$ defined in (\ref{WHcutoff1}, \ref{WHcutoff2}).
 This changes the form of the flow equation drastically.
-Again, we will not present a derivation here as it is found in the original literature \cite{wegnerhoughton}, but present a short overview.
+Again, we shall not present a derivation here as it is found in the original literature \cite{wegnerhoughton}, but only present a short overview.
 We start from dividing degrees of freedom into a high-momentum part that is to be integrated out, and a low-momentum part that is kept.
-Expressing the integrated part of the functional as a change $\Delta S$ to the action, we find
+Expressing the integrated part of the functional as a change $\Delta S$ to the action, one finds

 where the prime denotes integration over the momentum shell between $\Lambda-d\Lambda$ and $\Lambda$.
-We now expand the action two second order in the fields and get \end{multicols} where we completed the square.
-Integrating out the field $v$ in the shell of momentum, which is assumed to be of the thickness $\frac{\Delta\Lambda}{\Lambda} \ll 1$, we get
+Expanding the action two second order in the fields gives

+where the square has been completed.
+Integrating out the field $v$ in the shell of momentum, which is assumed to be of thickness $\frac{\Delta\Lambda}{\Lambda} \ll 1$, we get